sla-000/flutter_counter_demo/ROADMAP.md

 - Add background music
   2h

-- Emoji instead of Android icon
+- Emoji with various faces instead of Android icon in the center 16h
-  4h